scottishgovernment/config-weaver/README.md

 A simple module to support overriding config files using environment variables.

 ## Getting Started

-Install this grunt plugin next to your project's Gruntfile.js with:
+Install this package as follows:

-> npm install config-weaver --save-dev
+> npm install --save config-weaver

-Then add this line to your project's Gruntfile.js gruntfile:

-> grunt.loadNpmTasks('config-weaver');

 ## Documentation